Computing cobordism maps in link Floer homology and the reduced Khovanov TQFT: A decorated skein exact triangle

-On the other hand, if the two strands belong to different components of~$L_+$, then $P_0$ consists of six decorations on one component of~$L_0$ and two on all other components, hence $\hat\HFL(L_0,P_0) \cong \hat\HFK(L_0) \otimes W \otimes W$.
-Here $W \otimes W$ is a 4-dimensional vector space with a 1-dimensional summand generated by $b \otimes b$ in Maslov and Alexander gradings~$-1$, and a 2-dimensional summand generated by $b \otimes t$ and $t \otimes b$ in Maslov and Alexander gradings~$0$, and a 1-dimensional summand generated by $t \otimes t$ in Maslov and Alexander gradings~$1$.
+On the other hand, if the two strands belong to different components $K_j$ and $K_{j+1}$ of~$L$, then $P_0$ consists of six decorations on one component of~$L_0$ and two on all other components.
+Hence, if we let $P_0' = P \setminus \{p_j,q_j\}$, then $\hat\HFL(Y,L_0,P_0) \cong \hat\HFK(Y,L_0,P_0') \otimes V' \otimes V'$.
+Here $V' \otimes V'$ is a 4-dimensional vector space with a 1-dimensional summand generated by $b \otimes b$ in Maslov and Alexander gradings~$-1$, a 2-dimensional summand generated by $b \otimes t$ and $t \otimes b$ in Maslov and Alexander gradings~$0$, and a 1-dimensional summand generated by $t \otimes t$ in Maslov and Alexander gradings~$1$.
 Ozsv\'ath and Szab\'o~\cite{HFK1} denoted this vector space~$V$, though in this paper we use that notation for a different purpose.
-Hence, in this case, our exact sequence specializes to exact sequence~(8) in~\cite{HFK1}:
+Hence, in this case, our exact sequence is isomorphic to

-In particular, the Alexander and Maslov grading shifts are as in~\cite{HFK1}, so all the maps preserve the Alexander grading, and $e$ and $f$ decrease the Maslov grading by~$1/2$.
-A completely analogous proof shows that this also holds for arbitrary decorated links in~$S^3$.